whprocter/RPr-Chakraborty-2021/readme.md

-# Title of Study
+# Replication Study of Chakraborty 2021

-> Insert names of the original auhtors in Kedron, P.J. format
+This study is a replication of:

+>  Chakraborty, J. 2021.
+Social inequities in the distribution of COVID-19: An intra-categorical analysis of people with disabilities in the U.S. *Disability and Health Journal* **14**:1-5.
+DOI:[10.1016/j.dhjo.2020.101007](https://doi.org/10.1016/j.dhjo.2020.101007)

 ## Abstract